Living-Systems/timber-computer/README.md

 # Timber Computer

-Timber Computer for Living Systems
+Timber Computer helps you understand the potential carbon impact of a future design by configuring a reference building.

 ## Backend